-New to sourdough bread?
-Here’s an easy Sourdough Bread recipe with thousands of success stories!
-Includes easy step-by-step instructions, videos, expert tips, and everything you need to master sourdough bread baking!
+New to sourdough baking?
+Here’s my easy Sourdough Bread recipe with thousands of success stories!
+Includes easy step-by-step videos and instructions, my best pro tips, troubleshooting, and everything you need to master sourdough bread baking.
+With over 1400+ 5-star reviews, this sourdough bread method ensures success on your very first try.

-Are we free enough to open to the flow, no matter what it may contain?
+Are we free enough to open to the flow, no matter what it may contain?– Dorothy Hunt

-Last week, I shared my recipe for a simple Sourdough Starter.
-Now, your starter might be ready to bake, so I want to share an easy, beginner’s recipe for no-knead sourdough bread that my friend Bee (from H is for Love) taught me over 12 years ago!
-I’ve been perfecting this method ever since, and it has proven to be truly foolproof.
+Last week, I shared my method for an easy sourdough starter.
+By now, your starter should be ready to use, so I want to share my easy, beginner's recipe for no-knead sourdough bread that my friend Bee (H is for Love) taught me over 15 years ago!
+I’ve been refining and perfecting this method ever since, and it has proven to be foolproof.

 This Sourdough recipe is flexible and easy, but most importantly, it works with my schedule.
-It doesn’t require much hands-on time- although there is a tiny bit, just enough to make it feel wonderfully gratifying.
+It doesn't require much hands-on time- although there is a tiny bit, just enough to make it feel wonderfully gratifying.
 The sourdough is made the night before and rises overnight on the counter (10-12 hours), before it is baked in the morning.
-Because my schedule allows me to be home in the mornings, this bread really works well for me.
 Inversely, you can mix the dough early in the morning and bake it that night.
-It’s very flexible and forgiving, too- even when you think you messed it up, it manages to surprise you with a beautiful loaf.
+It's very flexible and forgiving- even when you think you messed it up, it manages to surprise you with a beautiful loaf.

 TIP: When searching for a Sourdough Bread Recipe (there are many!), the key is to choose one that fits your schedule.
 This allows you to easily incorporate bread-baking into your week without adjusting your plans.
 Always consider the hands-on and proofing times (usually two) to ensure it suits your schedule and lifestyle.